|IN THIS SECTION|

 Good Security Questions

 Many websites, including Centrelink (now known as Human Services), will ask you to create a series of security questions in case you forget your password.
 But a poorly chosen security question could give a hacker easy access to your information.
 So how do you choose a good security question?

 Shopping online is fast, convenient and often the goods are delivered directly to your door.
 But how can you be sure it’s safe?
 PCMag offers 11 tips for safe online shopping, so you know when, how and where it is safe to pay for items online.

 Top five bestsellers from Booktopia

-Drew explains how to setup Outlook’s new ‘must use’ security feature.
+Drew explains how to identify a new scam.